 Dr. Isaacson serves as a consultant, speaker’s bureau member and receives research support from: Abbvie, Acadia, Acorda, Adamas, Addex, Allergan, Amarantus, Axovant, Benevolent, Biogen, Britannia, Cerecor, Eli Lilly, Enterin, GE Healthcare, Global Kinetics, Impax, Intec Pharma, Ipsen, Jazz, Kyowa, Lundbeck, Michael J. Fox Foundation, Neurocrine, Neuroderm, Parkinson Study Group, Pharma2B, Roche, Sanofi, Sunovion, Teva, Theravance, UCB, US World Meds, and Zambon.

-Daniel Kremens, MD, JD, is an Assistant Professor of Neurology and Co-Director of the Parkinson's Disease and Movement Disorders Center at Jefferson Medical College of Thomas Jefferson University in Philadelphia.
+Daniel Kremens, MD, JD, is an Associate Professor of Neurology and Co-Director of the Parkinson's Disease and Movement Disorders Center at Jefferson Medical College of Thomas Jefferson University in Philadelphia.
 Dr. Kremens graduated from Columbia College, summa cum laude, and was elected to Phi Beta Kappa.
 He next graduated from Columbia Law School and practiced complex corporate litigation law at major law firms in New York City for seven years.
 Dr. Kremens then returned to medical school and graduated from Jefferson Medical College where he was elected to Alpha Omega Alpha and won the William F. Kellow Prize and The Arthur Krieger Memorial Prize in Neurology.
 He completed his residency in Neurology followed by a fellowship in Movement Disorders at The Hospital of the University of Pennsylvania.

 Dr Kremens is a diplomat of the American Board of Psychiatry and Neurology and a member of the Movement Disorder Society.
 His academic interests include neuroprotection and Parkinsons disease and non-motor symptoms in Parkinsons disease.
 He also is actively involved in medical education and serves as the Clerkship Director in the Department of Neurology at Jefferson Medical College.